rajeev-shukla2507/devops-june-2021/Day3/README.md

 ```
 docker images
 ```
-If all went smooth, you are expected see "tektutor/ansible-ubuntu:latest" and "tektutor/ansible-centos:latest" images.
+If all went smooth, you are expected to see "tektutor/ansible-ubuntu:latest" and "tektutor/ansible-centos:latest" images.

 ### Creating ubuntu ansible node containers from our custom image
 ```